The Virtual Currency Regulation Review: United Arab Emirates

 Regulation of miners

-The mining of virtual currencies is not a regulated practice in the UAE or in any of the free zones within the UAE.
+The mining of cryptoassets is not a regulated practice in the UAE or in any of the free zones within the UAE.
 The activity of mining is also not covered in any previous legislation that would be applicable.

-The ADGM virtual asset framework does not regulate mining of coins and tokens as a regulated activity.
-The FSRA Virtual Asset Guidance specifically excludes 'the development, dissemination or use of software for the purpose of creating or mining a virtual asset' from its regulated activities.127
+The ADGM virtual asset framework does not regulate mining of cryptoassets as a regulated activity.
+The FSRA Virtual Asset Guidance specifically excludes 'the development, dissemination or use of software for the purpose of creating or mining a virtual asset' from its regulated activities.120 The SCA Virtual Asset Regulation does not address miners.
+The DFSA Consultation on Security Tokens explicitly suggests that the DFSA does not intend to regulate miners121 but at the same time proposes to further analyse whether certain market abuse rules should apply to miners.122

 Regulation of issuers and sponsors